BorisZupancic/FDM_n_Bodies/README.md

 # FDM_n_Bodies
-This is the simulation code used for generating the data in the paper [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620).
-Fuzzy Dark Matter and Particles in a self-consistent gravitational field in 1 spatial dimension.
+This is the code used for generating the data in the paper [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620), where we simulated Fuzzy Dark Matter and Particles in a self-consistent gravitational field in 1 spatial dimension.

 `Program.py` is the main script that can run a simulation.